 - X-rays or scans of your joints

 Treating psoriatic arthritis

 The main aims of treatment will be to relieve your symptoms, slow the progression of the condition and improve your quality of life.

-For most people, this will involve trying a number of different medications, some of which can also treat the psoriasis.
+For most people, this involves trying a number of different medications, some of which can also treat the psoriasis.
 Ideally, you should take one medication to treat both your psoriasis and psoriatic arthritis whenever possible.

-The main medications used to treat psoriatic arthritis are summarised below.
+The main medications used to treat psoriatic arthritis are summarised below and include: